Equal Access: Universal Design of Physical Spaces

 Planning, Policies, and Evaluation

-Consider diversity issues as you plan and evaluate spaces.
+Consider diversity issues as you plan and evaluate the space.

 - Do you have policies and procedures that ensure access to facilities, printed materials, computers, and electronic resources for people with disabilities?